virtualstaticvoid/taskinator/README.md

 end
 ```

-Specify the tasks with their corresponding implementation methods, that make up the process, using the `task` method and providing
+Specify the tasks with their corresponding implementation methods, that make up the process,
-a `name` and `method` to execute for the task.
+using the `task` method and providing the `method` to execute for the task.

 ```ruby
 module MyProcess